Davey's troublesome behavior, along with a nagging toothache, becomes too much for Rachel Lynde to bare.

 Time Frame: Fall 1904

 Marilla and Rachel attend the funeral of Marilla's blood relative, Mary Keith.
-They learn that Mary's two children, Davy and Dora Keith are homeless.
-Racked with guilt, Marilla decides to take responsibility of the children after Mrs. Wiggins fails to accept Davy at the orphanage.
+They learn that Mary's two children, Davey and Dora Keith are homeless.
+Racked with guilt, Marilla decides to take responsibility of the children after Mrs. Wiggins fails to accept Davey at the orphanage.

-If Davy weren't enough, Rachel is troubled by a toothache and is certain that her death is inevitable.
-Faced with the possibility of losing her life-long friend and eleviated by having her tooth pulled, Rachel softens and decides to accept Davy at Green Gables.
+If Davey weren't enough, Rachel is troubled by a toothache and is certain that her death is inevitable.
+Faced with the possibility of losing her life-long friend and eleviated by having her tooth pulled, Rachel softens and decides to accept Davey at Green Gables.

 Wasn't Rachel's aching tooth similiar to the fable of the lion with the thorn in his side?